 Read more about illicit tobacco in New Zealand.

-The Authentic Leaf logo symbolises the high standards British American Tobacco New Zealand applies to the way we do business.
 As a law-abiding company selling a legal product, we have controls in place over the quality of our products, we pay excise and comply with all local laws.

 Given the indisputable health risks of smoking, it’s all the more important to uphold high standards of corporate conduct and demonstrate responsibility in the way we make and sell our products.
 This has been our backbone as a tobacco company with more than 100 years’ working in partnership with farmers.